stereomatchingkiss/blogCodes2/deep_homography/README.md

 This project implement the algorithm record in the paper [Deep Image Homography Estimation](https://arxiv.org/pdf/1606.03798.pdf).
 The network is trained and tested by torch, the other part are implemented by c++.
+If you want to know how to algorithm work, please check this [blog](http://qtandopencv.blogspot.my/2017/10/modern-way-to-estimate-homography.html)

 # Project layout